robinterry-github/fencing_scoring_box_mk1/software/FencingBoxApp/README.md

 - The application was built using Android Studio version 4.2.1.

-- The application has been tested on Android 6.0.1 and Android 9 with no known problems.
+- The application has been tested on Android 9 with no known problems.

 - More details about the entire project, including the full circuit diagram of the fencing scoring box, are in the Word document which is found in the `docs` directory.